ay1094/data_analysis/README.md

 # data_analysis
-Data analysis projects using SQL and Python to report and deliver data driven insights from various datasets.
+Kaggle Data analysis projects using Python to report and deliver data driven insights from various datasets.